The latest numbers on COVID-19 in Canada for Friday, Feb. 5, 2021

 There have been zero tests completed.

-There was one new case Thursday.
+There was one new case Friday.
 The rate of active cases is 3.26 per 100,000 people.
-Over the past seven days, there has been seven new case.
+Over the past seven days, there has been four new case.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 0.77 per 100,000 people.